Most Startups Don’t Run Out of Money. They Run Out of Nerve.

 The Cost of Drift: Burn, Bloat, and Burnout

 When optionality goes unchecked, drift sets in.
 Yahoo was once positioned to own the internet.
-Its downfall wasn’t lack of opportunity—it was a refusal to choose.
+Its downfall wasn’t lack of opportunity.
+It was a refusal to choose.
 Side ventures, unfocused M&A, and branding whiplash diluted its edge.

-Uber dabbled in freight, bikes, flying taxis, and food delivery—before regrounding itself in mobility.
+Uber dabbled in freight, bikes, flying taxis, and food delivery, before regrounding itself in mobility.
 These weren’t bold expansions.
 They were symptoms of strategic bloat.

 Internally, the cost is worse.
 Misalignment creeps in.
 Teams pull in different directions.
 Resources swell but outcomes thin.
 Burn rates spike.
 Burnout follows.
 Strategic indecision scales into organizational dysfunction.
-Not with a bang—but with a slide.
+Not with a bang, but with a slide.

 Getting Focused Again: A Framework for Strategic Discipline

 If you’re leading through noise, you don’t need more options.
 You need fewer.
 Start filtering with clarity.
-Use these questions:

 Strategy isn’t about exploring every possibility.
 It’s about editing the map.
-Clarity is earned by eliminating what doesn’t matter—before it costs you what does.
+Clarity is earned by eliminating what doesn’t matter, before it costs you what does.

 This isn’t about austerity.
 It’s about alignment.
 A sharp edge cuts deeper than a wide surface.
 Leaders must stop operating like explorers and start thinking like editors.
-Focus is not a lack of ambition—it’s the highest expression of it.
+Focus is not a lack of ambition.
+It’s the highest expression of it.

 In high-stakes environments, optionality is not a virtue.
 It’s a liability.
-The most durable operators don’t chase possibilities—they make hard calls, early.
+The most durable operators don’t chase possibilities.
+They make hard calls, early.
 They understand that clarity costs something: the comfort of having fallback plans.